Buying Your First Semi Truck: 5 Key Research Questions

 You may be buying your first semi truck, but it won’t be your last.
 Replacing trucks is part of running a fleet.
 You may get financing through a bank, through the dealer, or—with enough capital—you may buy outright.
 All of these scenarios require reliable cash flow.
 That can be a challenge when brokers and shippers may not pay invoices for 30 or 60 days.

 The key cash flow solution in this industry is factoring, and there’s no better way to factor an invoice than Bobtail.
 Download the app, upload rate confirmation and a bill of ladings, and get your invoices paid within a day—all without contracts, reserves, volume requirements, or hidden fees of any kind.
-Try it for free with a one-month Bobtail trial.
+Try out our factoring service by signing up here.